ERP Implementation Proposals

 One additional area that requires special attention is data cleansing and data migration.
 Though SAP provides a number of tools and approaches to migrating data, i.e., the LSMW, it is hard to estimate the size of this task with taking samples of the existing data.
 This, of course, requires additional resources, which must be accounted for.

 - If significant development effort is anticipated, ensure the methodology is both understood and appropriate for the environment, i.e., scrum, SAFe.
+This is especially critical when a large number of WRICEF items are already known or expected to be identified.

 No matter what approach you take to preparing your implementation plan, ultimately, your success as a project manager will depend upon having the entire implementation team trained in the appropriate implementation process.